Blogs

 wave

-The Aspmyra Stadion was transformed into a winter wonderland before kickoff, with approximately 7 centimeters of snow blanketing the pitch.
-Despite concerns, UEFA confirmed the match would proceed, relying on the stadium's heated artificial turf and snowplows to clear the field.
-While the surface was playable, Lazio visibly struggled with the fast-paced ball movement facilitated by the synthetic pitch.
-This, combined with the freezing conditions, significantly hampered their performance.
+Picture this: Aspmyra Stadion transformed into a proper winter wonderland before kickoff.
+About 7 centimeters of snow covered the pitch!
+UEFA decided the show must go on, relying on the stadium's heated artificial turf and some seriously hard-working snowplows.
+The surface was playable, sure, but Lazio really struggled.
+That fast-paced ball movement on the synthetic pitch?
+Not their strong suit in the freezing cold.

 FAQ